 The Arts Council of Indianapolis is assembling a pool of artists interested in creating large-scale, painted portrait murals of “legends” important to the growth and culture of Indianapolis.
-Murals are anticipated to be executed between 2021 and 2023.
-At least 2-3 murals will be created during the initial phase, with additional murals pending funding.
+Two murals have been created.
+The final two murals will be painted during the summer of 2023.

 ELIGIBILITY: Professional mural artists over 18 and legally able to work onsite in the United States